CIRCSE/LT4HALA/organization.md

 - Sara Tonelli, Fondazione Bruno Kessler, Italy;
 - Amir Zeldes, Georgetown University, USA;
 - Daniel Zeman, Charles University, Czech Republic.

+## Contact
+rachele.sprugnoli[AT]unicatt.it

+Please, write "LT4HALA" or "EvaLatin" in the subject of your email.

+Follow @ERC_LiLa and the hashtag #LT4HALA on Twitter for updates.